TheLawLibrary/TheLawLibrary/README.md

 ### ⚡⚡ Welcome to the Law Library! ⚡⚡

-Here you will find many repositories containing primary source documents related to all things law.
-New content is added all the time, so be sure to check back frequently!

 **Edit (Aug.
 1, 2022):** Shortly after I started bulk uploading files, I ran out of storage space.
 As a result, the storage of the PDF content has moved to my account at the Internet Archive, which can be found here: [https://archive.org/details/@thelawlibrary](https://archive.org/details/@thelawlibrary).
 I will continue my usual practice of uploading non-PDF content here.
 I will also be sure to announce the release of, and provide links to, my itemized content hosted at the Internet Archive.
+**//End of Edit//**

+Here you will find many repositories containing primary source documents related to all things law.
+New content is added all the time, so be sure to check back frequently!

 **holdings** is the main repository.
 The README there lays out the reasons for this account's creation and the principles furthered.
 In the future, the content in the **holdings** repository may be separated out into different repositories so as to help with targeted clones for particular categories of legal texts.